maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 	Differentiate @p@ with respect to $x$.
 	#ans1#

-and in the interaction elements change the Teacher's answer to
+and in the inputs change the Teacher's answer to

 	diff(p,x)